 How to Say “As Long As” in Japanese – JLPT N1 Grammar: かぎり

 As you may know by now, the Japanese language has many different and nuanced expressions in their grammar.
-In this blog post we are taking a look at a more advanced grammar point: JLPT N1 – かぎり(kagiri).
+One way of testing your Japanese grammar abilities is by taking the JLPT.
+In this blog post we are taking a look at a more advanced JLPT grammar point: JLPT N1 – かぎり(kagiri).

 In the above video, Nami-sensei shows us some examples for using かぎり in context.